Hashir-Mahmood/Hashir-Mahmood/README.md

 - 👋 Hi, I’m @Hashir-Mahmood
-- 👀 I’m interested in Web Development and Data analytics
+- 👀 I’m interested in Software Engineering and Data analytics
 - 🌱 I’m currently learning Python and C#
 - 💞️ I’m looking to collaborate on anything
 - 📫 How to reach me Linkedin https://www.linkedin.com/in/hashir-mahmood-professional